xiaopv/xiaopv.github.io/old_teaching/2025-spring-mat334.md

 ---
-title: "MAT 351 Euclidean and Non-Euclidean Geometry"
+title: "MAT 334 Introduction to Abstract Algebra"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2025-spring-mat351
+permalink: /teaching/2025-spring-mat334
 venue: "Mathematics Department, Utica University"
 date: 2025-01-01
 ---

-Welcome to the home page of Prof. Xiao Xiao's MAT 351 Euclidean and Non-Euclidean Geometry course at Utica University.
+Welcome to the home page of Prof. Xiao Xiao's MAT 334 Introduction to Abstract Algebra course at Utica University.
 You can find all the information for this course on this page.

 ## Important Dates